TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType uses PC (polycarbonate) stems, while Cerakey uses ABS stems.

-TacType appears to use an adhesive method that makes full contact across the underside of the keycap, while Cerakey looks more like an embedded adhesive method.
+TacType uses an adhesive method that seems to cover the entire back of the keycap, whereas Cerakey looks like it uses an embedded adhesive method.

-There’s little difference in stem precision, but likely due to material properties, PC felt easier to mount on switches and easier to pull off.
+There’s little difference in stem precision, but due to material properties, the PC stems felt slightly easier to install and remove from the switches.

-From this wording alone, you might think TacType is “more likely to fall off switches,” but that’s not the case.
+This might sound like TacType is “prone to falling off,” but that’s not the case.

 Next, let’s look at exterior durability.